bcgov/EDUC-ECAS/README.md

 ## Project Status

-The project is in development.
-It has been deployed in a DEV environment but has not moved to TEST or PRODUCTION.
+The project is in Production.
+I

 The Front End provides a public facing user interface that communicates with a Dynamics instance within the Ministry.
 The interface is built with Vue.js (V 2.5), it is driven by the Laravel Framework (V 5.8) written in PHP (V 7.1).
 The Laravel/PHP interface communicates with Dynamics through a ASP.NET WebAPI application running in  .NET (Core V 2.1) (the “Middle Layer”).
 The Front End and Middle Layer infrastructure operate on the OpenShift cluster administered by the “CSI Lab”.